Skip to Content

 Maybe your blades are not cutting well, dragging the materials, cutting too deep, or simply not cutting at all!

 Most of these problems can be solved by checking out your settings, especially if you modified them in the past to cut a custom material.
+Maybe your mats are not stabilizing the material correctly, and you need to change them, or perhaps it’s time to replace the blade.

 If these little things don’t solve your problems, check out this post from the Cricut Website for this particular problem.
 They walk you through everything you need to know!